Henok72/alx-low_level_programming/README.md

-this is a read me for the first c program
+this is a second read me for the project low level programming